pghvlaans/sbotools/README.md

 * 2.6 - 2019-04-27
   * Compatibility with new perl versions where you need to escape { in regexp
     #75 #77 #78
+    * Thanks to contributor pedrormjunior.
   * Add a --tries 5 option when downloading from sbosrcarch, which is a saner limit than the default of 20. #79
+    * Thanks to contributor 9m9.
   * Change sboclean options --clean-dist and --clean-work to shorter forms #52
   * Add limited -current support using ponce's SBo repo for -current #73
   * Fix bug with sboinstall --reinstall -r #72